sethkarten/tcg/README.md

-# Pokémon Trading Card Game Simulator
+# Pokémon Trading Card Game Pocket Simulator

 This repository contains a Pokémon Trading Card Game (PTCG) simulator implemented in C with Python bindings.
 The project aims to provide a comprehensive simulation environment for the Pokémon Trading Card Game, allowing for AI training and gameplay analysis.